Team Durham: Inter-college sport

 Team Durham runs a large intramural sports programme based around the colleges of Durham University, with three quarters of students participating.
 550 college teams compete across eighteen sports: badminton, basketball, cheerleading, cricket (indoor and outdoor), football, hockey, futsal, lacrosse, netball, pool, rounders, rowing, rugby union (full-contact and touch), squash, table tennis, tennis, ultimate frisbee and volleyball.

+Inter-college men’s football, in particular, is hugely popular, with around ninety 11-a-side teams playing regular matches.
+Collingwood College alone field 16 teams and claim to be the UK’s largest amateur football club.
+Netball is similarly popular, with around 50 teams competing.

+Alongside the regular season, some colleges hold an inter-collegiate varsity tournament in Easter term, with two colleges pitting their A teams against one another in a variety of sports over one day.

 Varsity matches

 BUCS Varsity

 Durham competes in the BUCS Varsity against Loughborough University, which has been organised twice-yearly (home and away) as part of the BUCS fixture list since 2015.

 College varsities

 Team Durham's best college teams participate in two annual college varsity competitions against their counterparts from colleges of the University of York and against teams from Loughborough Sport's intra-mural sports competition.

 Boat Race of the North

 Team Durham rowers compete against Newcastle University in multiple categories in the annual Boat Race of the North competition.